ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    sending mail.

-*  If they can block outgoing or reply DNS messages, they can prevent systems from discovering senders' DMARC policies, causing recipients to assume p=none by default.
+*  If they can block outgoing or reply DNS messages, they can prevent systems from discovering senders' DMARC policies.

 *  If they can send forged response packets, they can make aligned mail appear unaligned or vice-versa.